 Daniel Kelly Detained For A Cyber-Attack On TalkTalk.June 14, 2019Cyber Security

 Cyber criminal Daniel Kelley, who successfully attempted a cyber-attack on UK based company ‘TalkTalk’ in 2015, has finally been detained.
 This single attack cost the company £77 million (€86.3 million) after the personal details of 157,000 customers were stolen.
-The young 22 years old hacker admitted that he targeted six organisations and threatened them to sell their hacked data on the dark web.
+The young 22 years old hacker admitted that he targeted six organisations.
+He also accepted that he threatened them to sell their hacked data on the dark web.
 He demanded extortion money of hundreds of thousands of pounds in Bitcoin.
 In the case of refusals, he made good on his threats.
-Daniel Kelley has finally been incarcerated for four years in a youth detention centre.
+Daniel Kelley finally incarcerated for four years in a youth detention centre.

 The Attack on TalkTalk

-Daniel Kelley belonged to the group of hackers that used a hacking method known as ‘SQL injection’ to penetrate the TalkTalk information systems.
-The chief executive, Dido Harding agreed on giving extortion money, which was £80,000 (€89,715) in Bitcoin in exchange for stolen customer data and the sake of the company’s reputation.
+Daniel Kelley belonged to hackers that used a hacking method known as ‘SQL injection’ to penetrate the TalkTalk information systems.
+The chief executive, Dido Harding agreed on giving extortion money.
+The money was £80,000 (€89,715) in Bitcoin in exchange for stolen customer data and the sake of the company’s reputation.
 Detailed investigations revealed that he ceased 156,959 customer accounts, out of which 15,656 had their bank account and sort code numbers accessed.
 Right after hacking Kelley advertised this data for sale at $1,450,000 (€1,281,372) on a dark web site called dbs4sale.

 The TalkTalk Company put up with a huge loss of £42 million, £35 million in other costs, along with the loss of 95,000 customers.
 Back to back success on the demand of extortion, many made him ask even more, and he kept on threatening by texting, “I could annihilate your company in days.”